Argyropeza

 Argyropeza is a genus of small deep-sea sea snails in the family Cerithiidae.

-The name of this genus is derived from the Greek word arguropeza ("silver foot"), the epithet given by Homer to the sea nymph Thetis.
+The name of this genus is presumed to be derived from the Greek word arguropeza ("silver foot"), the epithet given by Homer to the sea nymph Thetis.

 Taxonomy

 The genus Argyropeza is closely related to the genus Bittium, but the shells of species in this genus are thinner and more vitreous, and the suture is more deeply impressed.
 Argyropeza is currently placed in the subfamily Bittiinae with the family Cerithiidae, but various other arrangements have been proposed in the past.
 It was sometimes assigned to the Litiopidae Gray, 1847 or to the Cerithiinae within Cerithiidae, both belonging to the same superfamily Cerithioidea.
 The genus has also been placed in Procerithiidae because of its similarity to the fossil genus Crypaulax from the Triassic; this arrangement would let the Argyropeza species considered to be living fossils.
 According to the Taxonomy of Bouchet & Rocroi (2005) Argyropeza is in the subfamily Cryptaulacinae, within the Procerithiidae.
 According to Bandel (2006) Argyropeza would be in the then newly described subfamily Argyropezinae Bandel, 2006, within the Procerithiidae.